 Traditional custodians: Traditional owners and custodians, the Bindal and Wulgurukaba People are the first people to have lived in the Townsville region.

 Welcome to the home of Coral Expeditions, Cairns.
 We have a special day planned to celebrate.
-The Coral Adventurer will arrive into the Trinity Inlet with the sun at 8am where the team at Coral Expeditions will be on hand to welcome us for a champagne brunch.
-Then its is time to enjoy our last signature experience and a very special event, an expedition to Uluru.
+Coral Adventurer will arrive into Trinity Inlet where the team at Coral Expeditions will be on hand to welcome us for a champagne brunch.
+Then it is time to enjoy our last signature experience and a very special event, an expedition to Uluru.
 Enjoy refreshments and carolers on our outbound flight and on arrival we will enjoy a guided tour, share sunset drinks and entertainment overlooking Kata Tjuta followed by a dinner at the renowned “Sounds of Silence” experience.
 After stargazing and a nightcap, we will dim the lights for our return charter flight back to Cairns.